What Doctors Know About Reducing Breast Cancer Risk

 “Ninety-nine percent of breast cancer cases are found in women,” Dr. Troester says.
 “However, it is important to mention that while it is rare, men can get breast cancer as well.”

 Another leading risk factor is age.
 As a woman gets older, her risk of getting breast cancer increases.
-Most women who get breast cancer are 50 or older, but younger women get it, too; about 11 percent of new cases of breast cancer in the U.S. are found in women younger than 45.
+Most women who get breast cancer are 50 or older, but younger women get it, too; nearly 1 in 10 cases of breast cancer in the United States are found in women younger than 45.

 Family history is another key risk factor that a woman can’t control.
-If a woman has breast cancer in her family, she’s more at risk for getting it.
-And if the individual in her family is a first-degree female relative—her sister, mother or daughter—that risk is even higher.
+If a woman has a family history of multiple relatives developing breast or ovarian cancer, especially at younger ages, she’s at increased risk, Dr. Troester says.
 About 5 to 10 percent of breast cancers are hereditary, which means they result from a gene mutation you get from a parent.

 Risk Factors for Breast Cancer That a Woman Can Control

 Research has shown that drinking alcohol increases breast cancer risk, even for women who drink moderately.
-A 2017 report found that even one small drink a day (10 grams) increased breast cancer risk by 5 percent for premenopausal women and 9 percent for postmenopausal women.
-Women who drink more heavily—three drinks a day—are 1.5 times likelier than nondrinkers to get breast cancer.
+Women who consume one drink a day increase their risk by up to 10 percent; women who drink two or three drinks a day have a 20 percent higher risk.

-“The increase in risk due to moderate drinking is small, but alcohol is known to affect hormone metabolism and is associated with increases in DNA damage,” Dr. Troester says.
-“Alcohol is actually associated with increased risk of a number of different kinds of cancers.”
+“Alcohol affects hormone metabolism and is associated with increases in DNA damage,” Dr. Troester says.
+“Alcohol is associated with increased risk of a number of different kinds of cancers.”

 Finally, women who want to reduce their breast cancer risk—and their risk of lung cancer, heart disease and a host of other potentially fatal illnesses—should quit smoking.
 Smoking has been shown in some studies to slightly increase breast cancer risk, not just for the smoker but also for others exposed to secondhand smoke.
 Whether or not it causes breast cancer, smoking is the No. 1 cause of preventable death.